Student Debt Relief

 In many cases, student loan debt is unfortunately not dischargeable.
 In cases of extreme hardship, however, there is a procedure for requesting relief through bankruptcy.

-Our Student Debt Lawyers in San Marcos
+Dedicated Student Debt Lawyers Serving San Marcos

 At North County Bankruptcy Clinic, we understand that student loan debt can be a serious issue that can limit your ability to keep up with other debts, and we hope the federal government will offer new forms of relief soon.
 In the meantime, our San Marcos student debt relief lawyer is committed to helping our clients explore all of their legal options.

-The Consequences of Ignoring Student Loan Debt
+Understanding the Consequences of Ignoring Student Loan Debt

 Though the extended repayment pause has offered a much-needed reprieve, punishing interest rates have made it nearly impossible for many students to pay down their total loan debt.
 An alarmingly high number of borrowers are behind on payments, often due to other financial difficulties.